miso-lims/walkthroughs/_includes/libraries-qc.md

 entered into each library.

 1. Select the libraries you wish to edit:
-  * If you are continuing from the end of section {{ created-section }}, do not navigate away from the page.
+  * If you are continuing from the end of the section where you created libraries, do not navigate away from the page.
 At the top left of the table after saving libraries, click the _Add QCs_ button.
 Continue to step 2.
 Otherwise, select libraries using the following:
   1. On the _Libraries_ page, enter your project name in the search box.
-  1. Check the boxes for the libraries that you created in section {{ created-section }}.
+  1. Check the boxes for the libraries that you created previously.
   1. Click _Add QCs_ at the top left of the table.
 1. Enter `1` QC per library and click _Add_.
 1. _Date_: enter today's date